 In B2C, purchases are most often based on an individual decision.
 They are more emotional, less logical and can be impulsive.

 In B2B, the decision to buy is generally collective.
 Buyers are several stakeholders weighing up the advantages and disadvantages of the solutions to their problem.
 In principle, there’s no impulsive purchase.
 Decisions are based more on reason and less on emotion.
 Consequently, B2B buyers are more likely to rely on relevant content to help them make their decision.
 Purchasing cycles often being longer, it is necessary to build a relationship of trust upstream.

 In B2B, the decision is made collectively.
 It is taken by a group of individuals within an organisation.
 You’ll, therefore, need to construct your personas on two levels: company and individuals within this company.

 You will then have distinct personas for each type of business and for each sector.
 But you will also have types according to employee roles within the company.
 Indeed, your first contact (the influencer) will not necessarily be the decision-maker.
 Additionally, you will undoubtedly need to work on several personas in order to implement actions that reach the final purchaser.

 02. Why define buyer personas?

-If we know what marketing personas want to achieve, we will then know how to help them achieve their goals by providing the right products and services, at the right time.
+If you research what marketing personas want to achieve, you can then know how to help them achieve their goals by providing the right products and services, at the right time.